Puremin0rez/DeathMaps/README.md

 You can compile it yourself by using Maven and simply running the following command in the project folder:
 (The jar file will be located in /targets/)

+__Note: You must provide the Minecraft Server jar (Craftbukkit / Spigot / Paper) into the project root directory as "nms.jar"__

 ```
 mvn